stelzinga/MF/MGT_99.Legend.md

 The above explains the fundamental concepts of delegating.
 There exist some subtleties.
 One is that Responsibility (and Authority) can be bestowed upon a Group instead of an individual Staff.
 This then means, in theory at least, that the Group is also accountable.
 This Accountability sits in reality with the Manager of the Group, not the entire Group.

 #### Roles
 The Role of a Staff within a Group is indicative of two key aspects from the concept of Delegating discussed above: Responsibility and Authority.
 The Role is most often formalised with a Job Title and/or a Corporate Title.
-A Job Title is a short label indicating what type of Processes the Role is responsible for and potentially what type of Authority goes with that.
-The Corporate Title implies both a level of seniority as well as Authority e.g. Associate, Vice President, Senior Vice President, Director, Managing Director, etc.
+A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that.
+The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, etc.
 A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specific functional scope.
 In addition, it helps defining what type of Responsibilities can be delegated to Staff holding that Role.
 This is particularly useful for Managers.
 Note that it is possible to have more than one Role within a Group or across Groups!
+A well defined Role contains both Job Title and Corporate Title, and if the Role is well defined it explains in just a few words the Responsibilities from a high level.

 #### Responsibilities
 Where the Role is high level and indicative, the actual Responsibilities detail what it is that Role is really responsible for.
-It should also, but often does not, clarify in detail the Authority the Role has to exact obedience i.e., whom should execute instructions from the Role, and for what type of Processes.
-Clearly defined Responsibilities are important for two reasons: a) the obvious one of making sure what it is a Staff or Group is expected to do, and b) less obviously, clarifies also what the Staff is *not* supposed to do.
+It should also, clarify the Authority the Role has to exact obedience i.e., whom should execute instructions given by the Role, and for what type of Processes.
+Clearly defined Responsibilities are important for two reasons: a) the obvious one of making sure what it is a Staff is expected to do, and b) less obviously, clarifies also what the Staff is *not* supposed to do.
 For a Manager clearly defined Responsibilities enable to assign work, by delegating to the best suited Staff or Group.

 #### Job Description
-The Job Description or JD is a document that formalises Roles, Responsibilities and Authorities.
-If often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role operates to provide context.
+The Job Description or JD is a document that formalises the Roles and  Responsibilities in the context of the Venture.
+If often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role as well any expected interactions with peers in the Group and/or other Groups.
 In addition, a JD also details required Skills and Experience.

 #### Other Roles
 It is possible that various positions are held either within or outside the Venture that do not directly contribute to the Job Description.
-The scope is broad but can include memberships of clubs within the Venture or, more commonly, positions held in outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g. Director on the board of a non-competing organisation.
-Although such roles so not directly contributed to the.
-Entire, they can contribute to the well being of Staff or allow them to get a different experience and grow their Skills.
+The scope is broad but can include memberships of clubs within the Venture or, more commonly, positions held in outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
+Although such roles do not directly contribute to the Venture they can contribute to the well being of Staff or allow them to get a different experience and grow their Skills.
 ________________________________________
 ## Leading
 Leading involves processes to *drive* or *motivate*  those *who do it*.

 This third Management Function entails directing, influencing, and motivating Staff to perform Operations as per the Planning and within the Organisation.
 It also involves the social and informal sources of influence to inspire others whilst considering concerns and issues the Staff may have.
-Effective Managers lead Staff through motivation to progressively attain Objectives.
+Effective Managers lead Staff mostly through motivation to progressively attain Objectives.

-Leading is often seen as a different manner to realise Objectives than managing.
+Leading is often seen as a different manner to realise Objectives than Managing which can rely heavily on the concept of Delegating.
 However, in the broader context suggested above, Leading and Managing go hand in hand.
 In effect, leadership involves a manner of *interacting* with Staff that is less based on a hierarchical position or authority (established in Organising) and more on an approach based on interpersonal skills.
-Leading, more than Managing, is key to drive Change.
+Leading, more than Managing, is key to drive Change in modern organisations.

 Change is the paradigm of Management in modern days.
 It is impossible for most Ventures to survive without a near continuous adaptation to a changing Environment: new and improved technology, changing demands, ever evolving constraints (social, economical, regulatory, political, fiscal).
 Change is a necessity for many reasons but also often viewed as a constraint or stifling force.
 Leaders propose and guide change throughout a Venture.
 By growing ideas, knowledge and individuals new Leaders will emerge within the Venture and prepare it for the future.